July 26, 2024

 20. Shopify Total Sales by Referrer

-This report tracks sales based on the exact source that referred the customer.
+This report tracks total sales based on the exact source that referred the customer.
 And helps you determine which partnerships, affiliates, or campaigns are most effective at driving conversions.

 21. Shopify Net Sales by Sales Channel